the network

 We at akardam.net like to build things that people may find useful, and provide them for free.
 This requires some infrastructure.
 We believe the best way to excercise control over one's infrastructure is to own it and run it yourself - the "cloud" is very popular these days, but that term is just code for "someone else's computer".
 Doing it yourself is also a great way to learn - teach a man to fish, and all that.

 This journey started many moons ago with a server in the garage on a DSL modem.
-Today, we operate an autonomous system, just one network of many that makes up the global internet.
+Today, we operate our own autonomous system, just one network of many that makes up the global internet.
 Pretty cool, eh?
 More information can be found in our PeeringDB entry

 As alluded to above, we're always looking for ways to help the internet be a better place, so if you run a project that you think we may be interested in supporting, feel free to drop us a line